Skip to content

 The Northern flicker is a woodpecker species found in North America, Central America, Cuba, and the Cayman Islands.
 This medium-sized bird is known for its unique migration behavior.

-Over 100 common names are used to refer to the Northern flicker, one of them being “yellowhammer”.
-It is a beautiful bird with distinctive markings and a colorful plumage.
+Over 100 common names are used to refer to the Northern Flicker, one of them being “yellowhammer”.
+It is a beautiful bird with distinctive markings and colorful plumage.

 The Northern flicker is an important species in its ecosystem and plays a key role in maintaining a healthy balance in the environment.